dovahcrow/deribit-rs/README.md

 [btc]: https://img.shields.io/keybase/btc/dovahcrow.svg?style=flat-square

-# IMPORTANT: Previously TradeRequest::limit has the signature fn(instrument_name: &str, amount: f64, price: f64), to keep it consistent with the rest of API, in 0.3.0 the signature is fn(instrument_name: &str, price: f64, amount: f64),
 Use this library for trading at your own risk.

 The current plan is to only implement the websocket communication, which includes call api through websocket